On this page:

 - SmartPill.
 The SmartPill is a small electronic device in capsule form.
 The SmartPill test is available at specialized outpatient centers.
 The images are interpreted by a radiologist.
 The device is swallowed and moves through the entire digestive tract, sending information to a cell-phone-sized receiver worn around the person’s waist or neck.
 The recorded information provides a detailed record of how quickly food travels through each part of the digestive tract.

-- Breath test.
-With this test, the person eats a meal containing a small amount of radioactive material; then breath samples are taken over a period of several hours to measure the amount of radioactive material in the exhaled breath.
+- Gastric emptying breath test.
+With this test, the person eats a special test meal that includes a natural material with a special type of carbon in it.
+Then, breath samples are taken over a period of several hours to measure the amount of the material in the exhaled breath.
 The results allow the health care provider to calculate how fast the stomach is emptying.

 How is gastroparesis treated?